Seven ways of a javascript iterate object with example

 JQuery each loop elements

-The Jquery library provides each function to iterate the properties of a jquery object.
-A first argument is an object, the second argument is a callback.
-The callback is applied to each element of an object.
+The first argument is an object. the second argument is a callback, The callback is applied to each element of an object.

 $.each(obj, function (key, value) {